 It comes as no surprise that the rates of drug and alcohol addiction are more prevalent in the LGBT population.
 According to data collected by the 2015 National Survey on Drug Use and Health Substances, adults who identify as bisexual or gay were more than twice as likely as straight adults to use illicit drugs, while those who identify as lesbian are twice as likely as straight women to have an alcohol use disorder.

-Dual diagnosis, or the existence of co-occurring substance use and mental health disorders, is also more common among the LGBT population.
+Dual diagnosis, or the existence of co-occurring substance use and mental wellness disorders, is also more common among the LGBT population.
 Higher rates of mental distress are reported among the community, which may result in the abuse of substances as a way to self-medicate the effects of emotional suffering.

 There are, thankfully, LGBT friendly treatment centers that provide specialized programs that address the particular needs of this population.
 When in need of help for addiction recovery, a program designed for individuals with an alternative sexual orientation may feel more welcoming and supportive.
 A gay-friendly rehab program will likely be more effective overall, due to the increased level of acceptance and support that is offered.
 In turn, clients will be more engaged in their recovery efforts.

 Issues That May Contribute to Addiction in LBGT Individuals

 Although the stigma associated with alternative lifestyles has greatly diminished, discrimination does still exist.
 The LGBT community often comes up against those who express blatant prejudice and even contempt for them and their chosen sexual identity, creating special social challenges that the LGBT community must grapple with on a daily basis.

 In addition to cultural or societal issues that afflict members of the LGBT community, there are some deeply personal issues that not only complicate their daily life but also cause emotional strife.
 This emotional turmoil is sometimes a factor in developing a substance use disorder.

 Sources of emotional pain that LGBT individuals struggle with include: